SioKCronin/swarmopt/README.md

 ## Help wanted

 Do you have a favorite PSO variation not implemented here that you'd like to see?
-Is there analytics or specifics visualizations that would help you understand nuances of these algorithms?
+Are there analytics or specific visualizations that would help you understand nuances of these algorithms?
 Drop me a line and let's collaborate!